 We have a formal and structured orientation framework.
-Newly-appointed Directors attend a two-day familiarisation exercise whereby they undergo a comprehensive and tailored programme, including visits to major businesses and joint ventures, site visits to the kitchens, apron and cargo terminals, abattoirs, etc., as well as presentations by members of Management, to facilitate the Directors' understanding of the Group's objectives, strategic plans, businesses, operations and processes.
-Each of the newly-appointed Directors is also sent a formal appointment letter setting out directors' duties and obligations, and requesting the Director to sign the prescribed undertaking to use his best endeavours to comply with the requirements of the SGX-ST Listing Manual.
+Newly-appointed Directors undergo a two-day familiarisation exercise whereby they undergo a comprehensive and tailored programme, including visits to major businesses and joint ventures, site visits to the kitchens, apron and cargo terminals, abattoirs, etc., as well as presentations by members of Management, to facilitate the Directors' understanding of the Group's objectives, strategic plans, businesses, operations and processes.
+Each of the newly-appointed Directors is also sent a formal appointment letter setting out their roles, duties, obligations and responsibilities, and requesting the Director to sign the prescribed undertaking to use his best endeavours to comply with the requirements of the SGX-ST Listing Manual.
+External legal counsel may also be engaged to conduct briefing sessions for newly-appointed Directors on the roles and responsibilities of a Singapore listed company director.

 Copies of the minutes of immediate past Board and Board Committee meetings are made available on the online portal.
 They are also provided with other materials relating to the Board and Board Committees, including the terms of reference of the various Board Committees on which they are appointed as well as relevant guidelines and policies.